davsec-teaching/ECS160-Winter2025/Homework-3.md

 To chain the microservices we need to invoke the second microservice from the first.
 We will use the `HttpClient` provided by the Java standard libraries to invoke the second microservice from the first.
 Sample code for that is as follows.
 Remember that we need to send a Json request formatted as `{"postContent": "This is a sample post"}` over HTTP Post.
 Check out the tutorial [here](https://openjdk.org/groups/net/httpclient/intro.html) for documentation on how to use `HttpClient`.
 As always add JUnit test cases for your microservices and verify that they pass.

 Invoke the client using `curl` as shown above.
-This time it should print `#security` if the post contains a security-related keyword.
-And finally, write a third Java application that will invoke this microservice pipeline for each of the top-level posts in `input.json`.
+This time it might print `#security` if the post contains a security-related keyword.
+And finally, write a third Java application that will invoke this microservice pipeline for each of the most-liked posts in `input.json`.

+**LLM integration**

+Local Language Models are perhaps the most exciting (or at least most hyped) thing happening currently in Computer Science right now.
+Meta has released their LLAMA foundational model as open source.
+For this assignment, we will first run the LLAMA-3 model locally.
+Then we will query this model and ask it to tag our top-10 most-liked posts from `input.json`.

+First install ollama from [here](https://ollama.com/download).
+Then, follow the instructions [here](https://github.com/ollama/ollama?tab=readme-ov-file#quickstart) to download the LLAMA-3 model on your local machine.

+We will use the [Ollama4j](https://ollama4j.github.io) library to invoke the LLM from our Tagging microservice.
+The instructions for how to add the Maven dependency and how to invoke the LLM from Java code is available in the library's documentation.
+Make sure that the prompt you send has a directive such as `Please generate a tag for this social media post` followed by the post itself.